“If there is a problem you can’t solve, then there is an easier problem you can solve: find it.” [George Pólya]

 Example:

-Convert a decimal number into its binary representation with Microsoft Excel.
+Convert a decimal number to its binary representation using Microsoft Excel.

 1. Principle - Understand the Problem